Honda Civic (second generation): Design

 The wheelbase now measured 2250 mm for the hatchback (the fastback sedan was no longer available) and 2320 mm for the wagon, 3-box design sedan, as well as the later five-door hatchback.
 The 1300 or 1500 cc Civic engines came in cross flow and CVCC design depending on the market they were sold in.
-In some countries, a 1170 cc EN3 engine was available as a base option.
+In some countries, the 1169 cc EN3 engine was available as a base option.
 Three transmissions were offered: a four-speed manual (on base models), a five-speed manual, a two-speed Hondamatic, and then from 1981 a three-speed automatic.

 North America

 In North America, the Civic 1300 and 1500 both came in base and DX versions.
 The latter featured a five-speed manual transmission, partial cloth seats, carpet, rear window defroster, intermittent wipers, and a cigarette lighter.
 The 1500 GL added radial tires, a rear window wiper/washer, tachometer, clock, and body side moldings.
 The base 1335 cc ("1300") CVCC engine made 55 hp, while the 1488 cc ("1500") CVCC engine produced 67 hp.
 The Civic wagon was available only with the 1500 engine in a trim similar to the DX hatchback.
 The two engines still utilized cylinder heads of the CVCC type as before, but the 1500 engine could no longer meet US emissions standards without the use of a small two-way catalytic converter.
 As such, cars with the 1500 engine required the use of unleaded fuel.
 The 1300 engine — still capable of using leaded petrol — was not available in California and high-altitude areas of the United States.

+The four-door sedan model came to the US for the 1981 model year, only available with the larger engine.